cavidparker/Convolutional-Neural-Network-CNN-/README.md

 ### Flatten :
 - convert all the pool feature map into the large feature vector that will be our fully connected layed
 ### Dense :
-- Add the fully connected layers in a classic ANN.
+- Add the fully connected layers in a classic ANN.....